 Gem 9: Another scenic drive, route 101.

 Since I was traveling north, I continued on it for a few hours and honestly, there isn’t enough I can say about the 101 drive, especially in this area.
 I got a sample of it in Big Sur, the appreciation and views I got while driving for hours, albeit slowly, was worth it:

-I do have to say that even though I didn’t go through all of the 101 drive, that if you decide to do it, don’t JUST focus on the many destinations there as you might miss parts of this actual scenic drive and that itself is the gem.
+I do have to say that even though I didn’t go through all of the 101 drive (Which is the Pacific Coast Highway), that if you decide to do it, don’t JUST focus on the many destinations there as you might miss parts of this actual scenic drive and that itself is the gem.

 Not every destination on the 101 will be an official, famous spot, but take my advise and stop anywhere on the 101 where you feel the view is worth looking into further, because you WILL have plenty of those sights pop up.